Karthik-1221/DMVC-Framework-Notes/README.md

 ## Authentication and Authorization

-DMVCFramework provides JWT authentication, HTTP Basic Authentication, custom authentication mechanisms, and middleware options such as JWT blacklist support.[2]
-These features help secure endpoints and control access based on tokens, credentials, or custom rules.[2]
+DMVCFramework provides support for JWT authentication, HTTP Basic Authentication, and custom authentication solutions.[2]
+These features help secure endpoints and control access to protected routes.[2]

-### Typical authentication steps
+### Typical flow

-- Accept user credentials.
+- Accept credentials.
-- Verify identity.
+- Validate the user.
 - Issue a JWT token.
-- Protect routes by validating the token on future requests.[2]
+- Use the token to access protected resources.[2]

 ```pascal
 procedure TAuthController.Login;